Students from Lake Washington High School (LWHS) competed against 10 other high schools in the annual Washington State Ethics Bowl.

 The major components of the plan include:

-- A four-year plan for course-taking that will ensure fulfillment of graduation requirements and align with the student’s interests and educational and career goals
+Completion of a four-year plan for course-taking that fulfills graduation requirements and aligns with educational and career goals